RetroPie/pisnes/readme.txt

 The joystick layout defaults to Saitek P380 button layout.

+Additionally to quit with the joystick you can press SELECT+START.

 All controls are configurable by editing the "snes9x.cfg" file.

 Quickload and Quicksave, load and save snapshots of the game.
 Game saves are automatically loaded and saved when PiSNES starts and quits.